luki/LetterNumberCipher/README.md

-#Anshouka
-暗証化 (あんしょうか) - Anshōka: encryption; coding; password
+#Jikaeru

-Anshouka contains a simple letter-number code written in Swift and Go.
+Jikaeru contains a simple letter-number code written in Swift and Go.
 You can use them for fun things, as well as giving your friends (a little) harder time understanding you.

 Story
 =================